zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ```

-If the matching override rule is called “usa-only”:
+If the matching override rule is called "usa-only":

 ```shell
 {